microsoft/vscode-pylint/.github/ISSUE_TEMPLATE/bug_report.md

 ## Outcome When Attempting Debugging Steps:
 <!-- Please attempt running the tool from the command line and see the result, as our extension ultimately calls the tool and reports back this information.
 Steps:
-1. Use the steps at the top of this page `Steps to set log level to trace and view` to get to the Python logs.
+1. Use the steps at the top of this page `Steps to set log level to trace and view` to get to the `Pylint` logs.
 2. Search in your logs for keywords like "command", "running", and you will find a line that shows the exact command we run.
 3. Run this command in your command line, and see if it works from there!
 If it works from your command line and not the extension, this is likely an extension bug; if it doesn't work in your command line, debug there. -->